 Research and application within the TU Delft

-Within the actual research programmes of the faculty of Industrial Design Engineering (programme 'Design for all ', sub programme 'Dynamic Anthropometry') the future developments will focus on the application of 3D anthropometric data in dynamic situations.
+Within the actual research programmes of the faculty of Industrial Design Engineering (programme 'Design for all (note: this link is broken) ', sub programme 'Dynamic Anthropometry') the future developments will focus on the application of 3D anthropometric data in dynamic situations.

 - Data collection, how to require the 3D anthropometric data using new technologies such as stereophotogrammetry or laser scanning?

 - Analysis and presentation, how to analyse this data and to present it to designers by means of practical anthropometric tools to be developed?

 - Anthropometry in design, how the need for input in the design process can lead to anthropometric research.